dollarshaveclub/monitor/README.md

 What certain fields do:

 - `slowThreshold` - turns the color of the time from `green` to `yellow` when a monitor or set of monitors take this amount of time

+## Notes

+### Scheduling Monitors

+#### CircleCI

+See CircleCI 2 workflow scheduling: https://circleci.com/docs/2.0/workflows/#scheduling-a-workflow.
+You can work off our [.circleci/config.yml](.circleci/template.config.yml) template

+See all builds on master of workflow `monitor` without a commit attached to it: https://circleci.com/gh/dollarshaveclub/monitor/tree/master
+Or just look at the `monitor` workflow: https://circleci.com/gh/dollarshaveclub/workflows/monitor/tree/master